The Five Immutable Laws of Business, Knitting, and Life, According to Liat Gat

 I want something different for you!
 If you're stuck on your knitting, even if you've never bought anything before, you can send us your knitting questions.
 If we have tutorials on our site to answer your question, we will be glad to point you to them.

 If you have purchased a KnitFreedom class, of course we answer all knitting questions related to those purchased classes.
-And if you are a member of Premium Lifetime, will will answer any and all of your knitting questions, even pertaining to non-KnitFreedom patterns or projects.
+And if you are a member of KnitFreedom Premium (Monthly or Lifetime), will will answer any and all of your knitting questions, even pertaining to non-KnitFreedom patterns or projects.

 To ask a knitting question, please email us at [email protected].
 You can include photos of your knitting mistake if you would like our help deciphering what you did.